 This brings us to the next common recipe blunder: Trying to cook too many dishes in your kitchen at one time.
 You know when you order a dish at a restaurant and it comes with a main protein, a vegetable, and perhaps a soup and a salad?
 It might have taken eight different cooks to prepare all that food.

-If you're trying to prepare three different recipes in your little home kitchen and they all need to be done at the same time, you're going to find yourself at your wit's end pretty quickly.
-Especially if you have three separate cookbooks open—or even worse, one cookbook that has all three recipes in it and you're flipping madly through the pages.
+If you're trying to prepare three different recipes in your little home kitchen and they all need to be done at the same time, you're going to find yourself at your wit's end pretty quickly; imagine cooking with three separate cookbooks open or even worse, using just one cookbook that has all three recipes in it and you're flipping madly through the pages.
 Don't do this to yourself!
 That's what potlucks are for.

 06 of 07